Auto-generated Collections

 </template>Collection Names

-The collection names are infered from the exported variable names in the drizzle schema, not the table names.
+Collection names are inferred from exported variable names in your Drizzle schema, not table names.

 TIP

-You can use nitro middlewares to add authentication to the API, for example in a server/middleware/auth.ts file.
+You can use Nitro middleware to add API authentication, for example in server/middleware/auth.ts.

 You can use the where option of any query to filter the results using drizzle's operators such as eq, gt, lt, etc. (which are auto-imported).
 Since rstore is local-first, it will also compute the where clause on the client side.